dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/databricks.md

 [Authenticate access to Databricks using OAuth M2M](https://docs.databricks.com/en/dev-tools/auth/oauth-m2m.html)

 Once you have the service principal credentials, update your secrets.toml as shown bellow.
-The auth_type must be set to "databricks-oauth" to enable this authentication method.

 ### Configuration